RhineGST/FICTION-ZJU-Groupsite-Source/content/authors/Zhiyang-Li/_index.md

     link: https://github.com/meowConflict
 ---

-I aam currently a Master student at the [Formal Verification Group](/) where my research interest falls in the intersection of mathematics and computer science.
+I am currently a Master student at the [Formal Verification Group](/) where my research interest falls in the intersection of mathematics and computer science.
 I develop formal techniques for verifying possibly noisy quantum programs against properties like robustness, safety, and privacy.